BilalAktas/BilalAktas/README.md

 ## About Me

- I began my journey in game development at the age of 4 by playing computer games.
-With 8 years of experience in the industry, I have developed games across various genres using Unity.
-I am always eager to learn and grow, my passion for game development drives me to continuously improve.
-What fascinates me about development is that it has no limits — there's always something new to create and explore.
+Unity Game Developer with 8 years of experience developing and shipping mobile & PC games across multiple genres.
+Experienced in gameplay systems, multiplayer architecture, optimization, SDK integrations and live operations.
+Passionate about creating scalable and engaging gameplay experiences, I am always eager to learn and continuously improve.
+What fascinates me about game development is that it has no limits.
+There is always something new to create and explore.

 ---